 If you are upgrading to a new version you will be asked to uninstall the existing version.
 Experiments, data folders, preferences, and licenses will not be affected by uninstalling.
-Of course, we recommend backing up experiment data before making any changes to your system.
+Of course, we recommend backing up experiment data and any existing MediaLab files (e.g., any .que and .exp files) before making any changes to your system.